xjseabrum/xjseabrum/README.md

 Currently, I am pursuing my master's degree in Computational Linguistics at the University of Colorado Boulder.
 My expected graduation date is May 2023.
 The program's site can be found here:

 https://www.colorado.edu/linguistics/graduate-program/computational-linguistics-clasic-ms

+# Programming Languages
+I am most comfortable in Python (either as .py or Jupyter Notebooks) and R.  I am also moderately comfortable in Java.

 # Prior Work Experience
 ## Brandeis